pm67nz/hpc_training/_lessons/000-architecture.md

 #### Storage
 * IBM Spectrum Scale (formerly GPFS)
-* dedicated cluster for the Shared Service nodes
+* Dedicated cluster for the Shared Service nodes
 * EDR (Enhanced Data Rate) InfiniBand network for access from build nodes and multi-purpose nodes to ensure high throughput and low latency
 * Cray DVS provides access to Spectrum Scale from compute nodes via the Aries interconnect